Finding a good cat petsitter (or pet sitter) is not easy whether at home or traveling with cats. Check out this tips and resources!

-About their own animals (what kind, how many, age, health)
+Do they have their own animals? (what kind, how many, age, health)

-What they do for a living (this is probably a side business or extra income gig, and you want to make certain they actually have time for it)
+What do they do for a living?
+(Pet sitting is probably a side hustle business or extra income gig, and you want to make certain they actually have time for it)

-If they have any questions for you (they should)
+Do they have any questions for you? (they should)

 Friends, Family & Neighbors First

 As mentioned before, friends, family or neighbors who are willing to look in on your cat are often usually best.
 It also gives a greater sense of security since they aren’t strangers.
 Just don’t take advantage of them.
 Definitely return the favor and give them a “Thank You” card, possibly with a small gift card or treat attached.